snowflakedb/snowflake-cli-templates/data_project/README.md

 This is the template which can be considered as a starter of the Data Project in Snowflake.
 The Data Project allows applying changes to the account infrastructure in a declarative way which make this process more convenient comparing it to the imperative way.
-Data Projects detect changes which should be applied automatically (creates, alters and drops) and take care of execution defined statements in the correct order on its own.
+Data Projects automatically detect changes that should be applied to users infrastructure (creates, alters and drops) and take care of execution of defined statements in the correct order on its own.

 ## Directory Structure